What if Republicans had a party and Trump wasn’t there?

 “They like a strong man,” Kelly said.
 “They don’t want this whole Brooklyn, pumpkin-spice latte-drinking man that they are creating here.
 I don’t want that either.”

 The merchandise store didn’t feature mugs of Crenshaw with sunglasses, but it did feature mugs of him with a Texas-flag eye patch and shirts featuring the congressman decked out in full combat fatigues, clutching a gun and smoking a cigar.
-But these visions of Crenshaw as the last action hero belie the fact that he is, in many ways, a traditional Republican politician — one who thinks how right-wing populism is not always great, and that maybe maintaining a military presence in Afghanistan is actually a good idea, and that “being nice” is an important skill to cultivate.
+But these visions of Crenshaw as the last action hero belie the fact that he is, in many ways, a traditional Republican politician — one who thinks that right-wing populism is not always great, and that maybe maintaining a military presence in Afghanistan is actually a good idea, and that “being nice” is an important skill to cultivate.

 “I really like Crenshaw’s mentality, his morals, and I love the eye patch,” said Pete Empey a 19-year-old from Seattle.
 “Honestly I think everyone here is just figuring out their stuff.
 We’re still developing as humans.”